 Strawberry Shortcake

 Jenny’s Notes:

 • The sugar mixed in with the strawberries is traditional but not absolutely necessary.
 Although it helps soften the strawberries to lose their juice and create more of a soft sauce, I like it also without adding any sugar, because everything else in this recipe is already a bit sweet.
-On the other hand, if you love sweet strawberry shortcakes, feel free to up the sugar, it’s completely up to your taste!

-• The biscuit dough might seem too soft at first, but the moment the baking powder starts working and it hits the floured surface it should become very workable.
+• The biscuit dough might seem too soft at first, but the moment the baking powder starts working and it hits the floured surface it should become very manageable.
 Just be careful not to over work it, a little bit goes a long way.

-• When cutting the biscuits, cut straight down, no twisting, or this can seal the edges and prevent a good rise.
+• When cutting biscuits, cut straight down, no twisting, or this can seal the edges and prevent a good rise.
 You can dip the biscuit cutter in some flour to help prevent any sticking.

-Yield: 8-10 servings
+Yield 8-10 servings

+Strawberry Shortcake